-Your portfolio could also give you the opportunity to demonstrate your:
+You portfolio should also give you the opportunity to demonstrate your:

-- knowledge of the hospitality industry and industry standards. - subject knowledge. - understanding of the role of the team leader/supervisor. - presentation skills.
+- knowledge of the hospitality industry and industry standards.

+- subject knowledge.

+- understanding of the role of a manager.

+- presentation skills.

 Remember that a grade will not be given until the final stage is complete and your work can be viewed as a whole.
 Grades are subject to external verification by SQA.